kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

     $ rm -rf upstream-repo
     ```

+## Create a Clone of Your Private Repository

+This is a one-time process to clone the private repository you have created.
+These commands once for every clone that you would like to make of your
+repository.
+For example, you might like to clone the repository on a CS lab
+machine and also on a personal machine.
+Just remember that you will need to
+keep all clones up-to-date!

- 6. Clone your new, private repository, which is now a mirror of the upstream
+ 1. Clone your new, private repository, which is now a mirror of the upstream
-    repository:
+    class repository:

     ```bash
     $ git clone ssh://git@github.com/USERNAME/PRIVATE_REPO_NAME